kubepia/skt-stack/README.md

-This is appsody stacks for SKT
+This is appsody stacks for SKT.

 # skt-stack
 - nodejs
 - nodejs-express
 - spring-boot2